 Students that drive to and from school are at the risk of calling/texting and driving.
 This could pose a real danger to their lives and other motorists.

 It is unsafe to use your phone while walking.
-Pedestrians trip and get involved in a sort of accidents caused by bowing their heads and staring at their screens.
+Accident is sure to happen when a pedestrians bow their heads and stare at their screens.

 And there you have it; the 20 positive and negative effects of mobile phones on students.